Rockies vs. Braves Player Props Betting Odds

-You can see player prop bet odds for Ronald Acuna Jr., Ryan McMahon and others on the Atlanta Braves and Colorado Rockies prior to their matchup at 7:20 PM ET on Thursday at Truist Park.
+Player prop bet options for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves host the Colorado Rockies at Truist Park on Friday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!